srsolutionsag/SrMemberships/README.md

 ====================

+SrMemberships offers several workflows for importing people into courses and
+groups:
-SrMemberships offers several workflows for importing people into courses and groups.
-For example, a list of account names (logins) can be imported and existing accounts are automatically enrolled into the course or group.
-Another workflow offers to automatically enroll people from local or global roles.
+- The first workflow imports a list of account names (logins) and automatically enrolls the corresponding accounts into the course or group.
+- The second workflow offers to automatically enroll people from local or global roles.
+- The third workflow imports a list of matriculation numbers and automatically enrolls the corresponding accounts into the course or group.
+  - This workflow comes with an added option of creating non-existent accounts, if the imported data contains at least login-names, passwords and mail-addresses.

 ## Installation